lukascobbler/basic_trie/README.md

  ```

 ## Changelog
+- **1.2.3** – Adding dependencies for even more memory layout optimisations.
 - **1.2.2** – More memory optimizations with Box.
 - **1.2.1** – Memory performance upgrade with Box.
 Mutable data retrieval.
 - **1.2.0** – Equality and addition operators support between